 - If you want your score to be contributed to a club, please spell out the full club name using one of the names from the list of club names.

-If you get an error message from the robot that you do not understand, send an e-mail to firstname.lastname@example.org
+If you have a problem submitting your log or receive an error message that you do not understand, send an e-mail to email@example.com

 Software for Typing in Paper Logs or Converting ADIF Files